FAQS

 • How soon do you need it?

-Broadly speaking loans can be classified in to secured and unsecured
+Broadly speaking loans can be classified into secured and unsecured.

 Examples of unsecured loans are working capital loans (also called a term loan), unsecured overdrafts, credit cards, personal loans, renovation loans etc.

-If you have decided which loan type to go for and want to know how to compare the loan offers you have received, please refer to our How to compare loans article.
+If you have decided which loan type to go for and want to know how to compare the loan offers you have received, please refer to our How to Compare Loans article.

 Share on: